 Black & White Logo Colors: The Foundation of Any Logo Design

-We know they are not technically colors, but you know what we mean.
+They may not technically be colors, but you know what we mean.
 Black and white logos are timeless, elegant, sophisticated, and highly versatile.
 While minimalistic by nature, they can take on all shapes and sizes.
-You can use them in wordmark logos, mascots, letterforms, and so on without missing a beat regarding message and brand evoking.
-From the famous WWF or Calvin Klein logos to our Ucraft logo, black and white cover all industries and businesses.
+You can use them in wordmark logos, mascots, letterforms, and so on without missing a beat regarding message and brand perception from the famous WWF or Calvin Klein logos to our Ucraft logo, black and white covers all industries and businesses.

 Our advice for you is to create your logo first using only black and white.
-Then, only after you have something making you proud, add colors to it.
+Then, after you have something you’re proud of, add colors to it.
 The colors should enhance and give personality to your logo, not define it per se.
 Sometimes, giving up on the bells and whistles is what makes you stand out from the crowd.

-If the choice of logo colors is at the forefront of your branding efforts, make sure you create multiple color versions you test in both digital and printed formats.
+If the choice of logo colors is at the forefront of your branding efforts, make sure you create multiple color versions to test in both digital and print formats.
 For example, a yellow logo on a black screen will make your name stand out from the crowd, but a yellow logo printed on white paper will be almost invisible.

-We hope this short guide on logo color schemes helped you better understand how to design your logo or ask a professional digital artist.
+We hope this short guide on logo color schemes helped you better understand how to design your logo or how to communicate your preferences to a professional logo artist.
 Now that you know how to use colors to your advantage, your branding efforts will be unstoppable!

-Unsure of which tool to use to create your logo?
+Ready to start creating your logo?
 Check out our free logo maker!